photo source |

 The truth about Vitiligo

-Vitiligo (vit-ih-LI-go) is a condition in which your skin loses melanin, the pigment that determines the color of your skin, hair and eyes.
+what is vitiligo: Vitiligo (vit-ih-LI-go) is a condition in which your skin loses melanin, the pigment that determines the color of your skin, hair and eyes.
 Vitiligo occurs when the cells that produce melanin die or no longer form melanin, causing slowly enlarging white patches of irregular shapes to appear on your skin.

 Vitiligo affects all races, but may be more noticeable in people with darker skin.
 Vitiligo usually starts as small areas of pigment loss that spread with time.
 There is no cure for vitiligo.
-The goal of treatment is to stop or slow the progression of pigment loss and, if you desire, attempt to return some color to your skin
+The goal of treatment is to stop or slow the progression of pigment loss and, if you desire, attempt to return some color to your skin.

 The following information was taken from a two-part series, written by guest blogger Ogo Maduewesi, a woman living with vitiligo and founder of the Vitiligo Support and Awareness Foundation (www.vitsaf.org).
 She speaks candidly about the stigma associated with vitiligo and the challenges faced by sufferers in West Africa.
 You can go directly to the site for her story and more information.
 I have included only excerpts